Rightpoint/Raizlabs-Cocoa-Style/README.md

 CGFloat result = (x > 2) ? someValue : otherValue;
 ```

-Non-conditionals do not need parens:
+Conditionals that are not expressions do not need parens:

 ```objc
 CGFloat result = self.isLoading ? someValue : otherValue;